atomrc/cyclejs-auth0/README.md

     decorators: {
         //let's decorate the HTTP sink
         //the decorate function is given each produced value of the
-        //initial sink + the user's token
+        //initial sink + the user's idToken
         HTTP: (request, token) => {
             return {
                 ...request,